Alfa-class submarine: Project Sapphire

 Project Sapphire was a covert United States military operation to retrieve 1278 lb of very highly enriched uranium fuel intended for the Alfa-class submarines from a warehouse at the Ulba Metallurgical Plant outside Ust-Kamenogorsk in far eastern Kazakhstan, where it was stored with little protection after the fall of the Soviet Union.
 The material, known as uranium oxide-beryllium, was produced by the Ulba plant in the form of ceramic fuel rods for use by the submarines.
 "The Kazakh government had no idea that this material was there", Kazakh officials later told Harvard's Graham Allison, a national-security analyst.
 In February 1994 it was uncovered by Elwood Gift, an engineer from the Y-12 plant at Oak Ridge, Tennessee, stored in quart sized steel cans in a vault about twenty feet wide and thirty feet long.
 Some of it was on wire shelves while others were sitting on the floor.
 The cans were covered with dust.
 Word soon came that Iran had officially visited the site looking to purchase reactor fuel.
 Washington set up a tiger team, and on 8 October 1994 the Sapphire Team flew out of McGhee Tyson Air National Guard Base in three blacked out C-5 Galaxy cargo planes with 130 tons of equipment.
 It took the team six weeks, working twelve-hour shifts, six days a week, to process and can the 1,050 cans of uranium.
 The Sapphire Team finished recanning the uranium on 18 November 1994 at a cost of between ten and thirty million dollars (actual cost classified).
 The cans were loaded into 447 special fifty-five gallon drums for secure transport to the United States.
 Five C-5 Galaxys were dispatched from Dover Air Force Base, Delaware, to retrieve the team and the uranium, but four were forced to turn back because of bad weather.
 Only a single C-5, carrying 30,000 pounds of supplies Tennesseans had donated for Ust-Kamenogorsk area orphanages, got through.
 Eventually a second C-5 arrived, and the two planes carried the uranium to Dover, from where it was transported to Oak Ridge to be blended down for reactor fuel.

 Decommissioning

-The first vessel was decommissioned in 1974. five more in 1990 and the seventh in 1996.
+The first vessel was decommissioned in 1974.
+Five more in 1990 and the seventh in 1996.
 K-123 underwent a refit between 1983 and 1992 and had her reactor compartment replaced with a VM-4 pressurized water reactor.
-After being used for training she was officially decommissioned July 31, 1996.
+After being used for training, she was officially decommissioned on July 31, 1996.
 Decommissioning of the ships entailed the singular complication that, the reactor being cooled by liquid metals, the nuclear rods became fused with the coolant when the reactor was stopped and conventional methods for disassembling the reactor were unavailable.
 France's Commissariat à l'énergie atomique et aux énergies alternatives designed and donated special equipment for a dedicated dry-dock (SD-10) in Gremikha, which was used to remove and store the reactors until they could be dismantled.